netboxlabs/netbox-proxmox-automation/README.md

 ### Create NetBox API Token

-While it is possible to use passwords with the Netbox Ansible collection, `netbox-proxmox-ansible` does not allow this behavior.
+While it is possible to use passwords with the Netbox Ansible collection, `netbox-proxmox-automation` does not allow this behavior.
 Instead a NetBox API token is required.

 In the NetBox UI: